 Contemplative learning is not a new idea.
-In fact, its origin is ancient with roots go back to the Vedic period.
-The Vedas present six schools of thought and one those, called Yoga, is of the nature of applied science or technology while the other five present perspectives of the science which Yoga applies.
-It was only natural that the land where the Vedas originated was the first geographical area where contemplative learning was practiced.
+In fact, its origin is ancient, with roots going back to prehistoric Vedic period.
+The Vedas present six schools of thought; one of those, called Yoga, is in the nature of applied science or technology, while the other five present perspectives on the science which Yoga applies.
+It was only natural that the land where the Vedas originated was the first geographical area where contemplative learning was practised.
 That land came to be known as India.

-Voltaire (1694-1778) regarded the Vedas to be exceptional, "The Veda was the most precious gift for which the West had ever been indebted to the East."
-Rigveda manuscripts were selected for inscription in UNESCO's Memory of the World Register in 2007 (Vedas).
+The French philosopher Voltaire (1694-1778) regarded the Vedas as exceptional: "The Veda was the most precious gift for which the West had ever been indebted to the East."
+Manuscripts of the Rigveda were selected for inscription in UNESCO's Memory of the World Register in 2007 (Vedas).